 If you end up with 12 or more points over a three-year period, you will probably lose your licence.
 This disqualification lasts at least six months, although the courts have the ability to extend it based on the circumstances.
 This does not include serious driving offences, as they usually come with an automatic disqualification of a minimum 12 months, regardless of the number of points that you have accumulate.
 These drivers could have to wait until the disqualified period has passed and then take an extended road test to get their licences back.
 In addition, new drivers can have their licences suspended after only six points.
 They will also have to pass another road test before they will be permitted to drive again.

 When you begin accumulating penalty points on your driving record, your insurance premiums will probably increase.
-While this may not happen immediately, (although you should inform your insurers right away) as you might have to renew your insurance before the new prices can take effect, you will probably end up paying more.
+Whilst this may not happen immediately, (although you should inform your insurers right away) as you might have to renew your insurance before the new prices can take effect, you will probably end up paying more.
 Some insurance companies charge more for speeding related offences, since these people are more like to cause an accident.
 This means that you should expect to pay more if you have a speeding ticket, even if you do not have many points.
 These points could cost you a significant amount of money when you renew your insurance policy.
 Keep in mind that these points stay on your driving record for four years, so you will probably pay extra each year until this period has expired.

 The premium increases that you will incur depend on a number of factors.
 The average comprehensive insurance premium in the UK (depending upon whose figures you accept; insurers disagree) is over £830.
 For third part insurance the average is more than £1,100 with many younger drivers paying several times this.
 At first it would seem illogical that fully comprehensive policies work out cheaper than third party ones which offer far less, but (a) insurers tend to be wary of customers who seemingly don't value their own cars highly enough to have them covered by insurance and (b) third party policies are usually taken out by younger, less experienced and less affluent motorists, and all these groups present a statistically higher risk than the average.